-This year has seen a big change for many Instrument manufacturers, distributors, retailers and even collectors and re-sellers; especially those selling Guitars, Woodwinds, and Wood Mallet Percussion.
+This year has seen a big change for many Instrument manufacturers, distributors, retailers and even collectors and re-sellers; especially those selling Guitars, and some Woodwinds, and some Wood Mallet Percussion.
 As of January 2017, CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) expanded their list of protected species to protect all types of Rosewood.
 Before this year CITES only protected Brazilian Rosewood, but now covers all species of Rosewood under the genus Dalbergia and three Bubinga species

 Instruments are not to blame for this.
 For years there has been questionable sourcing of Rosewood in some furniture manufacturing in some parts of the world.
 CITES seeks to curb this illegal and environmentally damaging trade of materials.
 Instruments were simply caught up in the new regulations.

 What does this mean for you?